|

 WYN:

-Variant of Welsh Wynn, meaning "blessed, fair, white."
+Welsh name derived from an old byname meaning "blessed, fair, holy, white."

 WYNNE: